top of page

 An accurate test for identifying causes of dementia, earlier

-Leading from more than 20 years of experience in Raman spectroscopy and more than 12 years of research on Raman spectroscopy for diagnosing neurodegenerative diseases, Brainalyze have developed a unique solution that is quick, accurate, and effective even at the pre-manifest stages.
+Leading from more than a decade of experience in Raman spectroscopy in neurodegenerative diseases, Brainalyze have developed a unique label free solution that is quick, accurate, cost-effective and effective even at the pre-manifest stages.

-Through the development of a spectroscopy method initially used to distinguish between different types of bacteria, Brainalyze has devised a new multi-laser method that creates a light-based fingerprint from biomarkers within a blood sample.
-This ‘optical fingerprint’ can be used to distinguish between different causes of dementia as it encompasses holistic and unbiased information rather than a single protein.
+Initially used to distinguish between different types of bacteria, Brainalyze has devised a multi-laser method known as MX-Raman that creates an 'optical fingerprint' from a liquid biopsy sample.
+This fingerprint can be used to distinguish between different forms of dementia, encompassing the information in the same as a whole rather than a single protein or biomarker.
 Data from pre-clinical trials on patient samples have found this method to be accurate in 93% of cases for identifying Alzheimer’s, with similar results for other neurodegenerative diseases and for tracking Huntington’s disease.

-As a simple, cost-effective solution that supports earlier detection and identification of causes of dementia, Brainalyze aim to address the significant worldwide spend on dementia both in diagnosis and in ongoing care.
+As prevalance increases and costs spiral there is need for a simple, cost-effective solution that supports earlier detection and identification of multiple dementias.
+Brainalyze aim to address this need, providing a point of care test to address the significant worldwide spend on dementia both in diagnosis and in ongoing care.

 Trialling faster detection for dementia patients